Fit for Rivals

 Fit for Rivals is an American rock band that originated in Jacksonville, Florida.
+Fit for Rivals is an American rock band that originated in Jacksonville, Florida.
 The band's core members are songwriter/vocalist Renée Phoenix and songwriter/guitarist Thomas Amason.
-The band released their debut album Steady Damage on July 9, 2009, and the follow-up, Freak Machine was released on September 2, 2016.
+The band released their debut album Steady Damage on July 9, 2009, followed by Freak Machine on September 2, 2016.
+In 2025, the band returned with a lo-fi reimagining of Steady Damage, revisiting their debut with a fresh sonic perspective.

 History

 Fit for Rivals formed in 2009 when Reneé Phoenix met Thomas Amason while looking for a new guitarist for her band The Explicits.
 The album Steady Damage by Fit For Rivals features excerpts of Phoenix's songs from her first album, The Explicits.

 Steady Damage (2009)

 In 2009, Fit for Rivals released their debut EP Was That Our Youth?.
 Later in the year, the band began recording their debut studio album, Steady Damage, which was self-released on July 18, 2009.
 It spawned the singles "Crash" and "Damage" and music videos were recorded for both.
 The track "Crash" has notably been used as a theme song for WWE's Over the Limit pay-per-view and was featured in multiple films and television programs, including Legendary.